wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/import-export-solutions/includes/connection-references.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the connection reference dependencies.](../media/dependencies.png)

 If none of the dependencies are from your current solution, you can remove the connection reference from the solution without issue.
 If dependencies are listed, then you'll be blocked from physically deleting the connection reference.
-In that event, you will need to edit each dependent component and remove their use of the connection reference before you can delete it.
+In that event, you'll need to edit each dependent component and remove their use of the connection reference before you can delete it.